Checkmate: King and two bishops

+The king and bishops cooperate to drive the enemy king to an edge of the board, and then into a corner to deliver the mate.
+"The process, though a bit lengthy, is fascinating because it gives us a glimpse of the power of the two bishops on the open board."

+Three basic checkmate positions are possible via the two bishops checkmate.
 The first is a checkmate in the corner.
 The second position is a checkmate on a side square next to the corner square (this position can theoretically occur anywhere along an edge, but can only be forced adjacent to a corner).
 With the side with the bishops to move, checkmate can be forced in at most nineteen moves, except in some very rare positions (0.03% of the possible positions).
+The third position, checkmating the king on an edge square that is neither a corner nor its adjacent side squares, is possible but not forceable.

 It is not too difficult for two bishops to force checkmate, with the aid of their king.
 Two principles apply:

 In the position from Seirawan, White wins by first forcing the black king to the side of the board, then to a corner, and then checkmates.
 It can be any side of the board and any corner.
 The process is: